-Reimbursement Plan related materials are available on the Employee Benefit Resources (EBR) Web site at www.ebrworld.com/cafeteriaplans or from their home page at www.ebrworld.com.
-Click on the "Cafeteria Plans" button and proceed from there.
+Reimbursement Plan related materials are available on the ICMI Web site at www.insurancecoordintors.com.
 These forms and material include:

-- An overview of cafeteria plans and their tax benefits. - Cafeteria plan claim forms. - Examples of expenses that qualify for reimbursement under a cafeteria plan. - Examples of expenses that do not qualify for reimbursement under a cafeteria plan. - Worksheets to help estimate annual medical care and Dependent care assistance costs. - Accessible answers to frequently asked questions. - Links to IRS publications relating to medical and Dependent care expenses. - Instructions for completing and submitting reimbursement claims or requests.
+- An overview of cafeteria plans and their tax benefits. - Cafeteria plan claim forms. - Examples of expenses that qualify for reimbursement under a cafeteria plan. - Examples of expenses that do not qualify for reimbursement under a cafeteria plan. - Worksheets to help estimate annual medical care and Dependent care assistance costs.

+- Accessible answers to frequently asked questions. - Links to IRS publications relating to medical and Dependent care expenses. - Instructions for completing and submitting reimbursement claims or requests.